ScottWorks/Javascript-Deep-Dive/Part-2-Context-Objects-Prototypes/Prototypes.md

 - As we mentioned earlier the usage of the `this` keyword is a similar concept to Dynamic Scope in the sense that references are established based on the call-site rather than author-time variable and function placement.
 We can see through our previous example how the `[[ProtoType]]` chain is traveresed to find the context related to the `this` keyword.

+- "`[[Prototype]]` mechanism is an internal link that exists on one object which references another object.
+This linkage is exercised when a property/method reference is made against the first object, and no such property/method exists.
+In that case, the `[[Prototype]]` linkage tells the engine to look for the property/method on the linked-to object.
+In turn, if that object cannot fulfill the look-up, its `[[Prototype]]` is followed, and so on.
+This series of links between objects forms what is called the "prototype chain".
+In other words, the actual mechanism, the essence of what's important to the functionality we can leverage in JavaScript, is all about objects being linked to other objects.", [source](https://github.com/getify/You-Dont-Know-JS/blob/master/this%20%26%20object%20prototypes/ch6.md#chapter-6-behavior-delegation).

 ![fig2](/Part-2-Context-Objects-Prototypes/images/fig2.png)